 It’s therefore, an essential document to have if you plan to open a German bank account, get a tax number, apply for jobs, or plan to register your own business in Germany.
 So make sure not to procrastinate and get this done as soon as you can.

 You may have heard endless stories about how notoriously difficult it is to get ‘Anmeldung’ in Germany.
 But have no fear.
 We’ve managed to register our address and get ‘Anmeldung’ 3 times by following the tips and guidelines in our How To Get Anmeldung in Germany guide.

-Related Post: Shortly after you register your new address and get Anmeldung.
+Related Guide: Shortly after you register your new address and get Anmeldung.
 You’ll receive a letter from ‘Rundfunkbeitrag’ asking you to pay your German TV Tax.
 Wondering what it is and whether you have to pay for this even if you don’t have a TV?
-We answer expats most frequently asked questions on this topic in our Germany TV Tax post.
+We answer expats most frequently asked questions on this topic in our Germany TV Tax guide.

 Moving Apartments in Germany: Checklist of Things To Do

 Good luck with moving to your new apartment in Germany!
 It will all be worth it once it’s done.
 Here’s a quick recap of the checklist so you don’t miss anything: